MilesMcBain/deplearning/README.md

 # deplearning
 > Utilise the synergy of algorithms and heuristics to unlock knowledge of R script/package dependencies.

 Your first forays into understanding someone else's R analysis often involve flailing around trying to obtain all the required dependencies.
-This package will manage that for you by identifying your missing and out of date dependencies.
+This package will manage that for you by identifying your missing and out of date dependencies and offering a choice to automatically install & update.

-Right now it can just tell about what it finds.
-Eventually it will prompt you to install and give you some information about the size of installation process.

 # Usage